-In coordination with local community partners, the American Red Cross Delaware Valley opened a shelter tonight at Blockson Middle School to support individuals and families affected by a home fire that occurred Wednesday afternoon on the 900 block of W. Airy Street in Norristown.
+In coordination with local community partners, the American Red Cross Southeastern Pennsylvania Region provided emergency support for individuals and families impacted by a home fire that occurred on the afternoon of Wednesday May 13 on the 900 block of W. Airy Street in Norristown.

-The Times Herald reports that the two-alarm fire broke out around 12:45 p.m. after a tree fell onto power lines, sparking flames that spread to several homes along West Airy Street, displacing more than two dozen people.
+The Times Herald reports that the two-alarm fire broke out around 12:45 p.m.
+Wednesday after a tree fell onto power lines, sparking flames that spread to several homes along W. Airy Street, displacing more than two dozen people.

 Support all the urgent humanitarian needs of the American Red Cross.